How Industrial PCs Are Different From Regular PCs

 Some of the unique characteristics that industrial computers may have are:

-• They can be configured as per the requirements of a specific industry
+- They can be configured as per the requirements of a specific industry, with specific I/O, connectivity and expansion options

 Of course, both regular and industrial PCs can process and store information.
-Function is mostly the same between the computer types, however industrial PCs can perform well in harsh, aggressive, and dirty conditions.
+Function is mostly the same between the computer types.
+The primary difference is that industrial PCs can perform well in harsh, aggressive, and dirty conditions.
 The largest differences lay in terms of configurability, availability, performance, compatibility, and reliability.

 The following are some major differences between the two computers types: